gap-system/gap/DEVELOPING.md

 2. If the change is meant to be backported to the stable branch, add a "backports" label (see elsewhere in this document for details).
-3. Consider adding one of the "kind" label to indicate whether the change is a bug fix, enhancement or what else.
+3. Consider adding one of the "kind" label to indicate whether the change is a bug fix, enhancement or whatever else.
 4. Other labels are mostly optional and can help categorize things for the release notes.
 You are invited to set them but it's not a must.

 Some other notes for pull requests
 - please read the section on "Code formatting"
-- try to focus your pull request, i.e. ideally don't change multiple unrelated things in one PR (this makes reviewing your changes easier)
+- try to focus your pull request, i.e. ideally don't change multiple unrelated things in one PR (this makes reviewing your changes easier).

 ## Releases